vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** It is important to check the response of the /capture call.
 The capture is only successful when the response is `HTTP 204 No Content`.

 Capture can be made up to 180 days after reservation.
-Attempting to capture an older payment will result in a HTTP 400 Bad Request.
+Attempting to capture an older payment will result in `HTTP 400 Bad Request`.

 ### Partial capture (Coming soon)